If you are required to provide documents, you can attach them electronically to your application.

 - within ten working days of submitting an application for a Flinders University course

-- within five working days of submitting an application for a University of Adelaide program
+- within five working days of submitting an application for a University of Adelaide course

 You can download a copy of the statutory declaration form below.

-You can also use this form if you are applying for courses at Charles Darwin University or Flinders University that offer NT subquota entry.
+You can also use this form if you are applying for courses at Charles Darwin University (undergraduate and postgraduate) or Flinders University (undergraduate) that offer NT subquota entry.
 Submit the form within ten working days after submitting your SATAC application.

-Use course search to find more information in individual course entries.
+Use SATAC Course Search to find more information in individual course entries.